kisom/brokenlcd.net/brokenlcd/code/index.md

 [projects](projects.html) - some of the projects i've been working on

+[activity](activity.html) - rss feeds from various coding sites

 [basement](basement/index.html) - where i shove all the code that doesn't belong anywhere else.

 - - -